 Application Processing Fee

-A non-refundable fee of $75 for electronic submission must accompany an application to the Graduate School.
+A non-refundable fee must accompany an application to The Graduate School.
 It may not be applied toward other charges.
 This fee must accompany every application submitted except for a doctoral degree program to follow immediately on a completed master’s degree program in the same field at this University, or for a University Scholar, or for a current graduate degree seeking student applying for a graduate certificate program.
 If applicable, a fee waiver may be available.
-Please review the Graduate School’s Fee Waiver Policy at grad.uconn.edu/admissions/fee-waiver-policy or email the Graduate Admissions Office at firstname.lastname@example.org.
+Please review The Graduate School’s Fee Waiver Policy at grad.uconn.edu/admissions/fee-waiver-policy or email the Graduate Admissions Office at email@example.com.

 Post-Baccalaureate and Graduate Certificate Program Costs